ubghacking/ubghacking.github.io/_posts/2023-06-26-chisel-pivoting-part2.md

 + Third Network: 172.18.3.0/24
 + Third Pivot Machine: 172.18.3.20

 We are picking up from where Part 1 left off, with an established SSHuttle session to 172.18.1.0/24.
-At this point, I will assume you have comrpomised DC01, and have discovered 172.18.2.0/24, with DC02:
+At this point, I will assume you have comrpomised DC01, and have discovered 172.18.2.0/24:

 <img src="/images/posts/pivoting/Pivoting_Part2_Initial.PNG" alt="pivoting-part2-initial" width="700"/>